Md-Rashedul-Islam-Rajib/L2-M1-Introduction-to-Typescript-/1.1/README.md

 ---

-TypeScript combines JavaScript’s flexibility with the reliability of a statically typed language, making it ideal for larger, more complex projects.
+Summary : TypeScript combines JavaScript’s flexibility with the reliability of a statically typed language, making it ideal for larger, more complex projects.